vk-cs/docs-public/docs/en/data-processing/kafka/service-management/create/create.md

 1. At the “Configuration” step:

    1. Select the type of service **Kafka**.
-   1. Select the desired version of the service.
+   1. Select the required version of the service.
    1. Select the configuration **Cluster**.
    1. Click the **Next step** button.